Bury, Greater Manchester: Landmarks

 Bury is home to several fine sculptures and pieces of public art.
 Edward Hodges Baily's 1851 statue of Sir Robert Peel stands in the centre of town, while Lutyens' Lancashire Fusiliers War Memorial can be found outside the Fusilier Museum.
 George Frampton's 'cheering fusilier', a tribute to those who died in the Boer War, stands in Whitehead Garden near the town hall.
 The Kay Monument, a solid pavilion with a stone dome capped with a bronze Fame, commemorates John Kay, the inventor of the flying shuttle which revolutionised the weaving industry.
 Designed by William Venn Gough in 1908, it holds a number of sculpted bronze plaques by John Cassidy.
 Contemporary works include Ron Silliman's text piece From Northern Soul (Bury Neon) at Bury Interchange.

 Transport

 Bury is connected to other settlements via bus services, Metrolink and the heritage railway.

 Between 1903 and 1949, the Bury Corporation Tramways network served the town.

-Bury Bolton Street railway station, first opened in 1846 and substantially rebuilt in the 1880s and again in the 1950s, is now home to the East Lancashire Railway, a heritage railway which serves Heywood, Ramsbottom and Rawtenstall but does not provide a regular commuter service.
-The station is the original railway station of Bury and was a mainline station until 1980, although after December 1966 passenger services were reduced to a commuter service to Manchester only (formerly there were services to Ramsbottom, Rawtenstall and Bacup to the north of Bury also from Bolton Street station).
+The network connected Bury with electric trams to Tottington, Radcliffe, Whitefield, Unsworth, Heywood, Walmersley, Breighmet, and the neighbouring Rochdale Corporation Tramways.Bury Bolton Street railway station, first opened in 1846 and substantially rebuilt in the 1880s and again in the 1950s, once provided rail services to Accrington and Bacup via Ramsbottom and Rawtenstall to the North, Holcombe Brook via Tottington on the branch line to the North West, and Manchester via Radcliffe, Whitefield, and Prestwitch to the south.
+After the lines to the north were closed to passengers between 1952 and 1972, the station is now home to the heritage East Lancashire Railway, which serves Heywood, Ramsbottom and Rawtenstall but does not provide a regular commuter service.